KaiWenger/memochange/README.md

 MakeTable(output=erg, rows=rows, cols=cols, digits=2, include_meta = FALSE)
 ```

-Both tests should hold their nominal size (first two tables), which is chosen as $5\%$.
-Furthermore, the power of the tests (third and fourth table) should increase as the sample size $n$ increases and decrease as the memory $d$ increases.
+Both tests should hold their nominal size (first two tables), which is chosen as 5%.
+Furthermore, the power of the tests (third and fourth table) should increase as the sample size n increases and decrease as the memory d increases.
 Example results of a run of the Monte Carlo code are given in the next table.

 | n/d  | 0.1    |  0.2  |  0.1 |  0.2    |
 | :-   | :----: | :---: | :---:| :----:  |